- 9th Grade Application

 - Admission Policy

 Each grade level is capped at a certain number of students to ensure small class sizes and an environment where Rocket students can truly experience community.
 Plan to apply as soon as possible to ensure your spot!

 The application process for the Cornerstone Inclusion Program will take place in two parts.
-All application materials for the General Application are due to Mrs. Diane Wilson, MSM Admissions Coordinator by January 11th.
+All application materials for the General Application are due to Dr. Diane Floyd, Director of Admissions.

 1. General Cornerstone Program Application for Admission